 utilized an ETS-Flex45 Articulating Endoscopic Linear Cutter – called an an “endocutter” – made by Johnson & Johnson, subsidiary Ethicon Endo-Surgery (Let’s say charitably that both of these companies are frequent flyer product liability defendants.).
 The device was designed for use in less-invasive endoscopic surgery.
 It also was marketed for use in traditional “open” surgery in which a large incision is used to view internal organs.

 After complications, Plaintiff’s doctors conducted a second surgery and discovered that staples were absent in two small sections and attributed the problem to “mechanical staple failure.”
 Sadly, Plaintiff’s stomach contents had leaked into her abdominal cavity, causing sepsis, and her eventual death.

 Plaintiff’s Estate filed a wrongful death suit contending that the endocutter was unreasonably dangerous because it was not equipped with a means to either measure the thickness of the tissue being stapled or lock the device if the tissue thickness was incorrect.
-Plaintiff’s Estate contended that had the endocutter been designed with with this capability, it would have prevented the staple line failure that caused Plaintiff’s death.
+Plaintiff’s Estate contended that had the endocutter been designed with this capability, it would have prevented the staple line failure that caused Plaintiff’s death.

 An Allegheny County, Pennsylvania jury agreed, finding the endocutter’s defective design caused the woman’s wrongful death and awarded $ 5 million, finding that the endocutter was defectively designed.